 - MIN-404/405 Reflection on Ministry

 These courses include methods and the conceptual language and range of content basic to their fields.
 They are foundational for theological education at McCormick.
-Students with sufficient background in any of these fields may move directly to more advanced courses, following an assessment of their previous study by the Associate Dean for Advising and Formation and/or teaching faculty of the field.
+Students with sufficient background in any of these fields may move directly to more advanced courses, following an assessment of their previous study by the Associate Dean for Student Academics and/or teaching faculty of the field.

 The distribution of courses required for the M. Div. degree is as follows: